 Measles Vaccination and Infection: Questions and Misconceptions

 It is possible to get measles after being vaccinated, but it's extremely rare.

 The measles vaccine (which in the U.S. is always given as part of the combined measles-mumps-rubella (MMR) vaccine) is highly effective, with the standard 2-dose schedule providing protective immunity to approximately 99% of individuals who receive it.
-Routine vaccination of children, with doses usually given at 12 months and 4 years of age, ultimately resulted in successful elimination of measles in the U.S in the year 2000.
+Routine vaccination of children, with doses usually given at 12 months and 4 years of age, ultimately resulted in successful elimination of measles in the U.S. in the year 2000.

-Elimination, however, is not the same as eradication: elimination is defined as zero incidence of a disease in a defined geographical area, whereas eradication refers to zero incidence of the disease worldwide (measles possesses qualities that make it a candidate for eradication: an effective vaccine is available, the clinical syndrome it causes is readily recognizable and no non-human reservoirs exist).
+Elimination, however, is not the same as eradication: elimination is defined as 0 incidence of a disease in a defined geographical area, whereas eradication refers to 0 incidence of the disease worldwide (measles possesses qualities that make it a candidate for eradication: an effective vaccine is available, the clinical syndrome it causes is readily recognizable and no non-human reservoirs exist).
 At present, measles is still highly prevalent throughout the world, with an estimated annual 7 million cases and more than 100,000 deaths worldwide.
 As a result, the ~1% of people who fail to develop protective immunity after receiving 2 MMR vaccines can contract measles if they travel to areas where the disease remains endemic or have contact with an infected person from a measles-endemic area.

 Why Do Some People Who Receive the Measles Vaccine Get Measles During Outbreaks?